samselikoff/samselikoff.com/_posts/2015-05-02-https-in-a-nutshell.md

 ## The web, security and TLS

 *HTTP* stands for Hypertext Transfer Protocol, and it's built on top of TCP.
-Its model of transfer is quite simple: a client makes a single request to a server, and the server sends back a single response.
+Its transfer model is quite simple: a client makes a single request to a server, and the server sends back a single response.
 The web as we know it runs on HTTP: typing `www.facebook.com` into your address bar sends an HTTP request to Facebook's servers, and the web site you view and interact with is the server's response.

 Because HTTP runs on top of TCP, new browser sessions must first establish a TCP connection before receiving any data.
 This involves the three-way handshake described in the previous section.
 Once the session is established, data transfer can begin between the client and server.